S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_initial_setup.md

 git config --global user.signingkey ${Var_git_signing_fingerprint}
 ```

- > The associated public key should be uploaded to GitHub under your user
+ > The associated public key should be uploaded to GitHub under your own user
  profile which is very well documented by [GitHub's guide - adding a new gpg key](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/)

 ## Export GPG public key command example